Do German Shepherds need grooming?

 Nail care

-The nails should be clipped at an angle to not catch on anything as they grow longer.
+The nails should be clipped at an angle so as not to catch on anything as they grow longer.
 If you do not wish to take your pet to a professional groomer or have no way to transport your pet there, you should purchase a pair of clippers at your local pet store.
-These clippers will come with instructions on how to use them properly to safeguard yourself from injury by accidentally cutting into the quick of the nail or injuring your pet while clipping his nails.

 Ear care

 In the wild, dogs don’t generally have ear infections because their fur protects them from water and mud that gets in the ear, but domesticated dogs have much thinner fur that doesn’t offer much protection.
-German Shepherds also have long ears, which can easily trap dirt and moisture inside.
-If you own a German Shepherd and don’t clean its ears regularly, you might notice a slight odor or redness.
-This should be checked out with a veterinarian just to be safe.
+German Shepherds also have long ears, easily trapping dirt and moisture inside.

-If your dog has ear mites, they will shake their head frequently or scratch at their ears until they bleed.
-The mites will leave little brown spots (dried blood) on the outside of the ear flap.
 They will also have a dark brown waxy substance in the outer part of the ear canal that needs to be cleaned off with a cotton swab dipped in hot water and alcohol.
 Mites are caused by excessive hair inside the ear flap and an accumulation of dirt, but they can be avoided by taking your dog for regular grooming sessions.

 Dental care

 If you find yourself with an energetic German shepherd, you should emphasize dental care.
 These dogs are prone to many problems like plaque, gingivitis, and periodontal disease—but luckily, most can be easily prevented with regular brushing.
-Most owners will want to purchase a toothbrush for their pet and some form of dog-friendly toothpaste or other dental hygiene product.

 Conclusion

 If your German shepherd needs veterinary care, you should immediately take him to the vet.
-You should also ask your vet about any products that may help keep your pet healthy, such as flea treatments, heartworm medications, and food supplements.
+You should also ask your vet about products that may help keep your pet healthy, such as flea treatments, heartworm medications, and food supplements.